-Benefits payable and transfers out of the Fund exceed the value of contribution income and transfers in to the Fund on a regular basis, resulting in a net cash outflow which is funded from investment income, however, due to the option given to some employers to pay their 3 year future service contribution rate up-front, the Fund recorded a cash inflow in 2020/21.
+Benefits payable and transfers out of the Fund exceed the value of contribution income and transfers in to the Fund on a regular basis, resulting in a net cash outflow which is funded from investment income.

 The Fund collects contributions by direct debit on a monthly basis and does not have a significant issue in respect of timeliness of receipt of contribution income.
 No interest on overdue contributions has been levied during the year.